fivethirtyeight/data/tenth-circuit/README.md

 # Cases in the Tenth Circuit Court of Appeals

-The raw data behind the story [For A Trump Nominee, Neil Gorsuch’s Record Is Surprisingly Moderate On Immigration](http://53eig.ht/2nPVCrS)
+This folder contains the data behind the story [For A Trump Nominee, Neil Gorsuch’s Record Is Surprisingly Moderate On Immigration](https://fivethirtyeight.com/features/for-a-trump-nominee-neil-gorsuchs-record-is-surprisingly-moderate-on-immigration)

 `tenth-circuit.csv` contains Tenth Circuit cases decided during Gorsuch’s tenure.